ljsikuade/functions-and-operators/README.md

 1. Fork repo
 2. Clone forked repo to local machine
+3. Create local branch for your work
-3. Solve the exercises
+4. Solve the exercises and do a git commit and push after each one
-4. Push solution to Github and submit pull request
+5. Submit a pull request after first push

 Exercises can be debugged in browser by opening `index.html`.

 To run tests locally, make sure you have `npm` installed.
+If you don't, you can get it from https://www.npmjs.com/get-npm .

 1. Run `npm install`
 2. Run `npm test`